A small update to my previous post:

 First there was no need for an iPhone SDK:

-"We have been trying to come up with a solution to expand the capabilities of the iPhone so developers can write great apps for it, but keep the iPhone secure.
+Then there was going to be an iPhone SDK after all:"We have been trying to come up with a solution to expand the capabilities of the iPhone so developers can write great apps for it, but keep the iPhone secure.
 And we've come up with a very.
 Sweet.
 Solution.
 Let me tell you about it.
 An innovative new way to create applications for mobile devices... it's all based on the fact that we have the full Safari engine in the iPhone."

 "And so you can write amazing Web 2.0 and AJAX apps that look and behave exactly like apps on the iPhone, and these apps can integrate perfectly with iPhone services.
 They can make a call, check email, look up a location on Gmaps... don't worry about distribution, just put 'em on an internet server.
 They're easy to update, just update it on your server.
 They're secure, and they run securely sandboxed on the iPhone.
 And guess what, there's no SDK you need!
 You've got everything you need if you can write modern web apps..."